The Elegant Trouser Trend French and Italian Women Wear Instead of Jeans During Spring

 I've long been a trouser person and, over the years, I've honed a collection of styles I know work for each season.
-When it comes to summer, there's one pair I reach for more than all the others, and that's cream trousers.
+When it comes to spring, there's one pair I reach for more than all the others, and that's cream trousers.

 Though similar to the white trousers, I find the cream trouser trend slightly more relaxed and far more versatile.
 Yes, bright white shades work perfectly with statement tones, but cream trousers wear so well with the in-between shades that dominate most wardrobes; think knocked-back greens, beige, burgundy and navy.